Large-Scale Structure Probes of the Post-Inflationary Axiverse: Axion imprints on the power spectrum

-These results are summarized in Fig.\,\ref{fig:Piso-sim}, taken from Ref.~\cite{Gorghetto:2021fsn}.
-This shows the overdensity spectrum from a simulation of the axions from the string scaling regime at different times through the nonlinear transient around $H\simeq H_\ell\simeq H_\star/200$, with the spectrum at the end of it (black line) peaked at $k =C k_\star$, with $C\simeq 10-40$.
+These results are summarized in Fig.\,\ref{fig:Piso-sim}, adapted from Ref.~\cite{Gorghetto:2021fsn}.
+The left panel shows the axion energy density spectrum $\partial\rho_a/\partial k$ from a simulation of the axions from the string scaling regime at different times through the nonlinear transient around $H\simeq H_\ell\simeq H_\star/200$, with the spectrum at the end of it (black line) peaked at $k_a\simeq O(10) k_\star$.
+At late times, the axions redshifts as free nonrelativistic matter, i.e. $\rho_a\propto a^{-3}$, hence the normalization to $H\propto a^{-2}$ in Fig.~\ref{fig:Piso-sim}.
+Meanwhile, the right panel displays the corresponding overdensity spectrum $\mathcal{P}$, whose peak occurs at $k = C k_\star$, with $C \simeq 10-40$, comparable to that of the energy spectrum.

 If, however, domain-wall decay turns out to provide the dominant contribution to the dark matter abundance, the characteristic momentum peak may be at smaller values, potentially reducing $C$ to $\mathcal{O}(1)$~\cite{Gorghetto:2021fsn}.
 Note that for $m_a \lesssim 10^{-20}\,\text{eV}$, the characteristic momentum scale $k_\star$ in Eq.~\eqref{eq:kstar} is sufficiently small to be accessible to LSS observations.